tapanther/hfy/LordsOfHell.md

 Forty two more would follow.

 The third message took over four years to decode.
-At first we thought it was encrypted in some way, Applying the same language translation as the other two messages resulted in seemingly random gibberish.
-You'd think it had taken a stroke of mathematical genious or a brute force attempt by a supercomputer the size of a skyscraper, but the reality was so much more mundane.
+At first we thought it was encrypted in some way, Applying the same language translation matrix as the other two messages resulted in seemingly random gibberish.
+You'd think it had taken a stroke of mathematical genious or a brute force attempt by a supercomputer the size of a skyscraper, but the reality was actually a little embarrasing.
 A research intern, fresh out of school, decided to retrain the language matrix from scratch using the third message, because she was bored.
 Why no one else had bothered trying it first is a mystery, but one hour later we had the Qrenim language translated.

 "The stars will pale against the Qrenim range.
 We reject the false gods and their wicked lies, the silver tongue of devils hiding the dagger that will slit our